fikayo-sanni/ductape-docs/docs/pricing.md

 ## Key Concepts
 - **Base Fee & Quotas:**
-Each tier (Free, Beginner, Startup, and Enterprise) comes with a fixed monthly fee that includes specific quotas for key actions—such as API requests, file transfer, and operations for various modules.
+Each tier (Free, Beginner, Startup, and Enterprise) comes with a fixed monthly fee that includes specific quotas for key actions such as API requests, file transfer, and operations for various modules.

 - **Overage Charges:**
 When you exceed the included quotas, additional usage is billed per action at a fixed rate.
 For example, API requests beyond the monthly quota or file transfers beyond the allowance incur a small per‑action fee.